The regular lines of antigen-antibody

 temperature.

-The stability of the binding between antigens and antibodies has been a matter of debate since the beginning of interaction studies.
-The forces connecting the reactants have been hypothesized to be weak and to be caused by electrostatic forces, hydrogen bonds, van der Waals forces, and hydrophobic forces, cf. Male et al. 2012 [21], Murphy 2012 [22].
-If these concepts should be correct or not is presently unimportant, because they do not explain the question concerning the mechanisms of specificity: the specific attraction and binding between epitopes and their paratopes.
+The stability of the binding between antigens and antibodies has been debated since the beginning of interaction studies.
+The forces connecting the reactants have been hypothesized to be weak and caused by electrostatic forces, hydrogen bonds, van der Waals forces, and hydrophobic forces, cf. Male et al. 2012 [21], Murphy 2012 [22].
+These perceptions appear questionable because they do not explain the mechanisms of specificity, i.e., the specific attraction and binding between the various antibodies and their particular antigenic determinants.

-When the progression of neutralization in a virus-antibody mixture is measured in samples taken at regular intervals, a semi-logarithmically linear relationship is found [3], cf. Figs. 1 and 6b, and Eq.
-1. The dilution procedure used in such cases to disclose the actual advancement of neutralization in the samples can be taken to indicate that the neutralization observed is caused by the formation of antigen-antibody complexes that are not readily dissociable under physiological conditions.
-A steady, linear progression of a monovalent reaction must be the maximal rate and significant dissociation should give a diminishing rate.
+When the progression of neutralization in a virus-antibody mixture is measured in probes performed at regular intervals, a semi-logarithmically linear relationship is found [3], cf. Figures 1 and 6b, and Eq.
+1. The dilution procedure used in such cases to disclose the actual advancement of neutralization in the samples can be taken to indicate that the neutralization observed is caused by the formation of antigen-antibody complexes that are undissociable under physiological conditions.
+A steady, linear progression of a monovalent reaction is the maximal rate and significant dissociation should give a diminishing rate.

-In the 1978 study, the progression of neutralization in a cv/va test was investigated at varying temperatures for reaction periods up to 48 hours at 37 oC and 8 days at 4 oC (Figs. 3 and 4).
-After an initial phase characterized by over-neutralization due to the aggregation of virus particles created mainly by non-neutralizing antibodies, the reaction proceeded strictly following the linear relationship seen in individual antigen-antibody mixtures (Eqs.
+In the 1978 study, the progression of neutralization in a cv/va test was investigated at varying temperatures for reaction periods up to 48 hours at 37 oC and 8 days at 4 oC (Figures.
+3 and 4).
+After an initial phase characterized by over-neutralization due to the aggregation of virus particles created mainly by non-neutralizing antibodies, the reaction followed the linear relationship seen in individual antigen-antibody mixtures (Eqs.
 1 and 2).
-The investigations were performed with samples collected long after infection.
-This allows one definite conclusion: the complexes formed between IgG-neutralizing antibodies and the virus are stable and do not dissociate under physiological conditions.
+The 1978 investigations were performed with samples collected long after infection and allowed one definite conclusion: the complexes formed between IgG-neutralizing antibodies and the virus are stable and do not dissociate under physiological conditions.
 Even after extremely long reaction periods, the neutralization rate is constant.
-The binding of the non-neutralizing IgM antibodies to their epitopes also is a first-order reaction as shown by the addition of complement (Fig. 7).
+The binding of the non-neutralizing IgM antibodies to their antigenic determinants with extended reaction is also a first-order reaction as shown in complement-enriched neutralization tests (Figure 7) [2].

-The neutralization process in vitro of the non-enveloped poliovirus and enveloped herpesviruses directed by antibodies seems to have been most extensively studied, and results appear to be similar.
-This may not be surprising after all, since significant antigenic neutralization determinants seem predominantly to be glycoproteins, and since immunoglobulins basically are identical, varying only with specificity.
+The neutralization process in vitro of the non-enveloped poliovirus and the enveloped herpesviruses directed by antibodies has been extensively studied, and results for these viruses appear to be similar.
+This can not be surprising, since significant antigenic neutralization determinants seem predominantly to be glycoproteins and immunoglobulins are basically identical, varying only with specificity.
 Mandel (1961) [25] found no reversibility of neutralized poliovirus-antibody complexes after reaction at 37 oC for 2 hours.
-Jerne and Avegno (1956) [26] stated that only one report (Andrewes and Elford (1933) [27] out of 14 cited had found reactivation of neutralized phages.
+Jerne and Avegno (1956) [26] stated that only one report (Andrewes and Elford (1933) [27] out of 14 cited indicated reactivation of neutralized phages.
 Andrews and Elford had found for one serum, but not for others, that if a diluted virus-antibody mixture was allowed to stand for some hours before being tested for infectivity, the number of infective particles would be higher than when tested immediately on dilution.
-Jerne and Avegno found differences among sera collected early and late after immunization, as a late sample was found to neutralize phages irreversibly, whereas neutralization by an early serum taken 8 days after the first immunizing injection appeared to be reversible on dilution.
-It is obvious that the effect of the early serum was related to IgM antibody, but, unfortunately, serum was used undiluted in the phage-antibody mixture tested and had not been heated to inactivate complement, so the importance of their observation appears to be unclear.
+Jerne and Avegno found differences among sera collected early and late after immunization, as a late sample appeared to neutralize phages irreversibly, whereas neutralization by serum taken 8 days after the first immunizing injection appeared to be reversible on dilution.
+It is obvious that the effect of the early serum was related to IgM antibody, but, unfortunately, serum was used undiluted and unheated to activate complement, so the importance of their observation is uncertain.

-In investigations of dissociability, no attention seems to have been paid to the possibility that the neutralization process might not be mono-factorial.
+In investigations of dissociability, no attention was paid to the possibility that the neutralization process might not be mono-factorial.
 It must be concluded that antigen-antibody complexes as seen with herpesviruses are generally stable under ordinary physiologic conditions.
 No results contradicting that could be found.
 Both neutralizing and non-neutralizing IgG and IgM antibodies can be concluded to be firmly bound to their antigenic determinants.

 Conclusions summarized.